malloydata/malloy/README.md

 # Meet Malloy

 Malloy is an experimental language for describing data relationships and transformations.
 It is both a semantic modeling language and a querying language that runs queries against a relational database.
-Malloy is currently available on BigQuery and Postgres.
+Malloy currently connects to BigQuery and Postgres, and natively supports DuckDB.
 About Malloy:

 - Queries compile to SQL, optimized for your database
 - Computations are modular, composable, reusable, and extendable in ways that are consistent with modern programming paradigms